Perak River: Course

 The Perak River is the second-longest river in peninsular Malaysia, covering an overall length of 400 km.

 The source of Perak River is in the Perak–Kelantan–Thailand border tripoint near the Royal Belum State Park, in the Titiwangsa Mountains.
 To be exact, the confluence of the Machang and Merah Rivers, deep in the remote area of Royal Belum State Park.
-The Machang River originated from the Titiwangsa along the Perak–Kelantan border, while the Merah River started from the upper stream near Bang Lang National Park in the Sankalakhiri, Yala on the Thai side.
-The confluence of these rivers joined together and forms the headwater of the Perak.
+The Machang River originated from the Titiwangsa along the Perak–Kelantan border, while the Merah River started from the upper stream near Bang Lang National Park in the Sankalakhiri Range of Yala province on the Thai side.
+The confluence of these rivers forms the headwater of the Perak.
 It then flows southwest through the district of Hulu Perak, mainly in the vicinities of Gerik and Lenggong, before meeting with the Kangsar River at the royal seat of Kuala Kangsar, in its eponymous district.
 It then enters the Perak Tengah district, snaking through the towns of Parit, Pasir Salak and Kampung Gajah, before emptying into the Straits of Malacca near Bagan Datuk in Bagan Datuk District.